-Karim Rashid Reviews 4 Luxury Plastic Chairs
+Karim Rashid Picks the Top 4 Luxury Plastic Chairs

 Plastic, that omnipresent malleable material we associate with disposable goods, Hollywood personalities, and instant-gratification charge accounts.
 It contributes to the ever-growing class of indistinguishable items that clutter our lives, yet makes possible the essential devices and practical minutiae we rely on each day; imagine a world without toothbrushes, bicycle helmets, and (gulp) iPods.
 The spectrum of harm and benefit is as elastic as the material itself, simultaneously the evil villain and superhero of the material world.

 The breadth of plastic chairs is no different from the diverse characters of the material—from the omnipresent backyard bucket to a high-tech rotation-molded import.
 So how to differentiate the good from the bad?
 The popularity and prevalence of plastic chairs have run the gamut over the decades since their inception—from space-age wonder, to commonplace eyesore, to high design.
 It’s safe to say there is a plastic chair to match every style, taste, and fashion.